Some of my favorite books on creativity

 14. Piitro, J. Understanding creativity – This is another comprehensive gem from Professor Jane Piitro.
 If you have to get one book on creativity, start with this one as she gives you some insights on personal characteristics of creative folks.
 Also Piitro then combines that information in a way that readers can understand the processes involved in creative production.

 15. Robinson, K. Out of minds: Learning to be creative.
 Sir Ken is a gifted speaker and has become popularized by his energizing insightful TED talks.
-One of the newer popular gurus of creativity, Robinson’s books now must have additions to the “understanding” creativity library.
+One of the popular gurus of creativity, Robinson’s books are now must have additions to the “understanding” creativity.

 16. Robinson, K. and Aronica, L. Creative Schools: The Grassroots Revolution That’s Transforming Education.
-Sir Ken leaves the lucrative world of business and creativity to attack the major root of a much discussed but rarely acted on problem, how we school and raise our kids!
-Get his book and then give it to everyone you know with school aged kids — A THEN DISCUSS THE ISSUES!
+Sir Ken leaves the lucrative world of business and creativity to attack the major root of a much discussed, but rarely acted on problem, how we raise our kids and how we school them!
+Get his book, and then give it to everyone you know with school-aged kids — A THEN DISCUSS THE ISSUES!

 17. Starko, A.J.
 Creativity in the classroom: Schools of curious delight – There are numerous editions of this book.
-The link is to the latest, the 6th.
-Starko’s book is a sure bet for those of you looking for a text-like approach to aspects of creativity.
+The latest is the 7th from 2021.
+This book is expensive but a sure bet for those of you looking for a text-like approach to aspects of creativity.
 Many comprehensive suggestions and discussions on related topics, some activities.

 18. Sternberg, R.J. & Williams, W.M.
 How to develop student creativity.
 A short, inexpensive book from The Association of Supervision and Curriculum Development (ASCD) that is specifically geared toward initiating creativity in the classroom.
 The book’s framework is based primarily on 25 basic techniques and strategies identified earlier by Sternberg and Lubart (1995).
 Very inexpensive, but still full of useful ideas and suggestions for understanding and enhancing creativity.
 Indeed, anything by Sternberg on creativity is well worth checking out.